 Northern Virginia Community College 4001 Wakefield Chapel Rd Annandale VA 22003-3796 703-323-3000

 How long does EMT training in VA take?

-Dependent on the specific training program, EMT training may usually be completed in between 2 and 6 months.
+Dependent on the specific training program in VA, EMT training may usually be completed in between 2 and 6 months.

-The list below details the traditional amount of training hours for various types of EMT programs.
+The list below details the traditional amount of training hours for various types of EMT programs in Virginia.